pellucidanalytics/decks/docs/README.md

 - does not listen to viewport events (???)

 #### Methods
-- createRenderElements(item) - creates an element for a render
+- createRenderElements(item) - creates the elements needed
 - loadRenderElement(item, render) - loads the contents of an element
 - unloadRenderElement(item, render)  - unloads the contents of an element
 - createRenderAnimation(item, render) - creates the "transform" and